 TE-52 Bikeway Facility Design and Safety Improvement

-This class has two, three hour and thirty minute sessions on two consecutive Wednesdays.
+This class has two, three hour and thirty minute sessions on Monday and Wednesdays.

 Category Description Amount Course Fee (Basic) CA Public Agency $ 145.00 Course Fee (Alternate) Standard fee $ 290.00